-As a final remark of the outlook section, we note that equations of the form of Eq.~\eqref{neweqn1} (and extensions of it) have been used for research field outside of materials science, or even natural science.
+As a final remark of the outlook section, we note that equations of the form of Eq.~\eqref{neweqn1} (and extensions of it) have been used for research outside of materials science, or even natural science.
 In the Ising approximation of the classical Heisenberg Hamiltonian, the atomic spins are arranged in a z graph, usually a lattice, that can be in one of two states (+1 or -1)~\cite{ising1925contribution} and the strength of the interaction is given by $J_{ij}$ in Eq.~\eqref{neweqn1}.
-This inspired the so called classical voter model, and its extensions, which represents an idealized description for the evolution of opinions in a population~\cite{clifford1973model, holley1975ergodic, gleeson2013binary}.
+This inspired the so-called classical voter model, and its extensions, which represents an idealized description for the evolution of opinions in a population~\cite{clifford1973model, holley1975ergodic, gleeson2013binary}.
 In the classic voter model, similar to the Ising model, each voter can assume two states, -1 or +1.
 A voter at site $i$ is selected at random and copies the state of a randomly chosen neighbor voter $j$.
-Another example where the Ising-model (and percolation theory) can be used is epidemics as it it shown in a comprehensive review focused on Covid-19~\cite{mello2021epidemics}.
-The work of Giorgio Parisi on the hidden patterns in spin glasses~\cite{mezard1987spin} should also be mentioned that gave an extremely important contribution to the theory of complex system, which is a quantitative, predictive and experimentally verifiable science of generalized matter that interact through interactions that can be exchange of objects or opinions by co-evolving on multilayer networks~\cite{thurner2018introduction}.
+Another example where the Ising-model (and percolation theory) can be used is epidemics as it is shown in a comprehensive review focused on Covid-19~\cite{mello2021epidemics}.
+The work of Giorgio Parisi on the hidden patterns in spin glasses~\cite{mezard1987spin} should also be mentioned, since it gave an extremely important contribution to the theory of complex system, which is a quantitative, predictive and experimentally verifiable science~\cite{thurner2018introduction}.
 In case of complex systems a macroscopic pattern can emerge of the mutual influence of a large number of individuals~\cite{anderson1972more, principi2016self, bagrov2020multiscale} and it makes it possible to understand phenomena, not only in physics but also in other, very different areas, such as mathematics, biology, neuroscience and machine learning~\cite{castellano2009statistical, wolf2018physical, baity2018comparing}.